compintell/Mooncake.jl/README.md

 This contrasts with `Zygote.jl` / `ChainRules.jl`, where the permissive (co)tangent type system complicates both composition of `rrule`s and testing.

-Additionally, our approach to AD naturally handles control flow which differs between calls of a function.
+Additionally, our approach to AD naturally handles control flow which differs between multiple calls to the same function.
 This contrasts with e.g. `ReverseDiff.jl`'s compiled tape, which can give silent numerical errors if control flow ought to differ between gradient evaluations at different arguments.
-~~Additionally, we augment the tape that we construct with additional instructions which throw an error if control flow differs from when the tape was constructed.
+~~Additionally, we augment the tape that we construct with additional instructions which throw an error if control flow differs from when the tape was constructed.~~
-This contrasts with `ReverseDiff.jl`, which silently fails in this scenario.~~
+~~This contrasts with `ReverseDiff.jl`, which silently fails in this scenario.~~

 ### Performance